SASFTC/SkyStone/README.md

  * Correctly handle I2C Address change in all color sensors
  * Updated/cleaned up op modes.
   - Updated comments in LinearI2cAddressChange.java example op mode.
-  - Replaced the calls to "setChannelMode" with "setMode" (to match the new of the DcMotor  method).
+  - Replaced the calls to "setChannelMode" with "setMode" (to match the new of the DcMotorImplEx  method).
   - Removed K9AutoTime.java op mode.
   - Added MRGyroTest.java op mode (demonstrates how to use MR Gyro Sensor).
   - Added MRRGBExample.java op mode (demonstrates how to use MR Color Sensor).